 Shami Kebab with Greek Yogurt and Sliced Strawberries

-I am going to share another recipe of a famous kebab with you today.
+I am going to share another recipe of a famous kebab with you to your Indian Keto diet plan.
 This one promises to melt in your mouth.
 It is called the Shami Kebab.
 It is made with minced lamb, and can be made in batches and stored in the fridge.
 The preparation time is just 30 minutes, and cooking takes almost 20 minutes or less.

 - Mutton mince without fat 500 gms